adamgilroy22/stick-kick/README.md

 ### __Code__

-- Code for the ability to toggle music was inspired by [FreeCodeCamp](https://forum.freecodecamp.org/t/how-to-play-mp3-in-the-background-music-automatically/308554)
+- Code for the ability to toggle music was inspired by [FreeCodeCamp.](https://forum.freecodecamp.org/t/how-to-play-mp3-in-the-background-music-automatically/308554)

-- Code for the modal box was inspired by [W3Schools](https://www.w3schools.com/howto/howto_css_modals.asp)
+- Code for the modal box was inspired by [W3Schools.](https://www.w3schools.com/howto/howto_css_modals.asp)

 ### __Content__

-- All website text content was created and written by me
+- All website text content was created and written by me.
-- The Mali font used on the site was imported from [Google Fonts](https://fonts.google.com/)
+- The Mali font used on the site was imported from [Google Fonts.](https://fonts.google.com/)

 ### __Design__

-- Wireframes were made using [Balsamiq](https://balsamiq.com/)
+- Wireframes were made using [Balsamiq.](https://balsamiq.com/)
-- Colours were chosen and checked for readability through [Webaim](https://webaim.org/resources/contrastchecker/)
+- Colours were chosen and checked for readability through [Webaim.](https://webaim.org/resources/contrastchecker/)

 ### __Media__

-- Game images and Favicon were designed by me with [Canva](https://www.canva.com/)
+- Game images and Favicon were designed by me with [Canva.](https://www.canva.com/)